 MYTH: We shouldn’t panic because this isn’t anything unusual.
 Around 18,000–20,000 people have died from the flu since October, and this happens nearly every flu season.

-COVID-19 is caused by a completely new virus and we do not have a vaccine to prevent it like we do for the flu.
+COVID-19 is caused by a completely new virus and we do not have widespread access to a vaccine yet to prevent it like we do for the flu.
 This means everybody in the world is susceptible to it.

 MYTH: Items that come from China can transmit the new coronavirus.